 Four Credits Both Semesters, May Term

-257. Creative Writing: Plays - An introduction to the art of writing for the stage.
+- 257. Creative Writing: Plays An introduction to the art of writing for the stage.
 Includes work on selected special problems of the playwright: scene, dialogue, structure, and staging.
 Offered jointly with the Department of Theatre.
+Alternate years, 2007.